 You must submit cost proposals as a separate section, which is not subject to the page limitation of the program proposal.
 The basic elements of a cost proposal are a detailed budget, a budget narrative, and a completed and signed SF-424, (Application for Federal Assistance), Branding Strategy and Marking Plan (BSMP), and other administrative business documents as required.
-See the Requirements for Applications on page 12.
-Cost proposals must be in USD only {ADS-600}.
+See the Checklist of Required Elements in Section III, General Submission Instructions.
+Proposals must be in USD only {ADS-600}.